Squatters Rights in California 2024: Eviction Steps and Property Protection

 How to protect your property from squatters claiming legal ownership

-• Regular inspections: Periodic checks ensure you’re always aware of the state of your property.
-Routine check-ins can act as deterrents for would-be squatters and give you a heads-up if someone has begun to occupy your property unlawfully.
+• Regular inspections: Regular inspections: Periodic checks ensure you’re always aware of the state of your property.
+Routine check-ins, ideally scheduled through property management software like Azibo, act as a deterrent for would-be squatters and give you a heads-up if someone has begun to occupy your property unlawfully.

 • Displaying “no trespassing” signs: Visible signs can act as deterrents.
 While this might not always dissuade determined squatters, it establishes a clear boundary and communicates your intent to protect your property rights.